 NOTE 6: CONTIGENCIES

-As of June 30, 2021, the District did not have any pending litigation or potential nondisclosed liabilities that management believes would have a material effect on the financial statements.
+As of June 30, 2023, the District did not have any pending litigation.
+The District has entered into a contract with Farr Construction for the construction of a water pump station.

 NOTE 7: DATE OF MANAGEMENT'S REVIEW